9 Reasons School Wellness Programs Are a Smart School Strategy 2022

 Instead of just including employees, individuals start to include others.
 Some schools support and promote local fun runs or races.
 These are shared with not just school employees but also students and members of the community.
 Some schools have started school-based farmers markets.

 What starts as an effort within the school district to improve employee health and reduce healthcare costs transforms into a community effort to help both students and their families live healthier lives.
+The benefits of wellness programs in schools affect staff, students and communities.

 9. Published Research Proves That School Wellness Programs Can Work